 Frugal Living Podcast: Having a Kid Is Expensive

-In the second episode of the Frugal Living podcast, host Jim Markus talks with Lindsay Weekes about the costs of raising kids and some tricks on how to do it without breaking the bank.
-You can listen to the Frugal Living Podcast on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.
+In the second episode of Frugal Living, host Jim Markus talks with Lindsay Weekes about the costs of raising kids and some tricks on how to do it without breaking the bank.
+You can listen to Frugal Living with Jim Markus on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.

-Lindsay is a Brad’s Deals editor and a mom of 2.
+Lindsay is a Brad’s Deals editor and a mom of two.
 She talks with Jim about how to save money and get deals on essentials for babies and kids.

 Table of Contents